Proton Mail

-Proton Mail (previously written as ProtonMail) is an end-to-end encrypted email service founded in 2013 in Geneva, Switzerland.
-It uses client-side encryption to protect email content and user data before they are sent to Proton Mail servers, unlike other common email providers such as Gmail and Outlook.com.
-The service can be accessed through a webmail client, the Tor network, or dedicated iOS and Android apps.
+Proton Mail is a Swiss end-to-end encrypted email service launched in 2014.
+It is owned by the non-profit Proton Foundation through its subsidiary Proton AG, which also operates Proton VPN, Proton Drive, Proton Calendar, Proton Pass and Proton Wallet.
+Proton Mail uses client-side encryption to protect email content and user data before they are sent to Proton Mail servers, unlike other common email providers such as Gmail and Outlook.com.

-Proton Mail is run by Proton AG (formerly Proton Technologies), which is based in the Canton of Geneva.
-The company also operates Proton VPN, Proton Drive and Proton Calendar.
-Proton Mail received initial funding through a crowdfunding campaign.
-Although the default account setup is free, the service is sustained by optional paid services.
-Initial membership was by invitation only; however, beginning in March 2016, Proton Mail was opened to the public.
-Acquiring no fewer than 2 million users by 2017, membership grew to almost 70 million by 2022.
+Proton Mail received its initial funding through a crowdfunding campaign, and initial access was by invitation only, but it opened to the public in 2016.
+There were two million users by 2017 and almost 70 million by 2022.

+The source code for the back end of Proton Mail remains closed-source, but Proton Mail released the source code for the web interface, iOS and Android apps, and the Proton Mail Bridge app under an open-source license.

 History

 On May 16, 2014, Proton Mail entered into public beta.
-It was met with enough response that after three days they needed to temporarily suspend beta signups to expand server capacity.
-Two months later, Proton Mail received US$550,377 from 10,576 donors through a crowdfunding campaign on Indiegogo, while aiming for US$100,000.
+Due to high demand, after three days beta signups were temporarily restricted to expand server capacity.
+Afterwards, Proton Mail implemented an invite-only waiting list.

+In summer 2014, Proton Mail received US$550,377 from 10,576 donors through a crowdfunding campaign on Indiegogo, while aiming for US$100,000.
 During the campaign, PayPal froze Proton Mail's PayPal account, thereby preventing the withdrawal of US$251,721 worth of donations.
 PayPal stated that the account was frozen due to doubts of the legality of encryption, statements that opponents said were unfounded.
 The restrictions were lifted the following day.